-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 7, 1996
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 12, 1998

-The undersigned hereby (i) acknowledge(s) receipt of the Notice and Proxy Statement dated April 1, 1996 relating to the Annual Meeting of Stockholders of Cohu, Inc. (the "Company") to be held May 7, 1996 and (ii) appoint(s) WILLIAM S. IVANS, CHARLES A. SCHWAN and JOHN H. ALLEN as proxies, with full power of substitution, and authorizes them, or any of them, to vote all the shares of common stock of the Company standing in the name of the undersigned at said meeting or any adjournment thereof upon the matter specified below and upon such other matters as may be properly brought before the meeting, conferring discretionary authority upon such proxies as to such other matters.
+The undersigned hereby (i) acknowledge(s) receipt of the Notice and Proxy Statement dated April 1, 1998 relating to the Annual Meeting of Stockholders of Cohu, Inc. (the "Company") to be held May 12, 1998 and (ii) appoint(s) WILLIAM S. IVANS, CHARLES A. SCHWAN and JOHN H. ALLEN as proxies, with full power of substitution, and authorizes them, or any of them, to vote all the shares of common stock of the Company standing in the name of the undersigned at said meeting or any adjournment thereof upon the matter specified below and upon such other matters as may be properly brought before the meeting, conferring discretionary authority upon such proxies as to such other matters.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSAL 1, 2, 3 AND 4.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSAL 1, 2, AND 3.

-1. ELECTION OF DIRECTORS. // FOR all nominees listed below

-(except a s marked to the contrary below)

-CHARLES A. SCHWAN GENE E. LEARY

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)

-(Please sign and date on the reverse side)
+1. ELECTION OF DIRECTORS [] FOR all nominees listed below (except as marked to the contrary below) [] WITHHOLD AUTHORITY to vote for all nominees listed JAMES W. BARNES WILLIAM S. IVANS (INSTRUCTION: To withhold au that nominee's name on the s thority to vote for any individual nominee, writ pace provided below.) e e (Please s. ign and date on the reverse side)